tomhrr/dale/doc/2-5-stdlib.md

 Takes a condition expression and a form to execute when the condition is true.
 If the condition is true, returns the result of evaluating the form.
 If the condition is false, returns `false`.
-Since this is implemented with `if`, it is necessary that the `true-case` either terminate or return a boolean.

 #### `or`